Jordanyoder2626/draft_timer/README.md

 ```

 ## How to edit
-Add in images to the logos folder and import images desired for \n
+Add in images to the logos folder and import images desired for
-Edit teams and logos arrays to draft order \n
+Edit teams and logos arrays to draft order
-Change initial useState for timer for shorter/longer time \n
+Change initial useState for timer for shorter/longer time
-Currently supports 10 teams, but can look into editing code to support more/less \n
+Currently supports 10 teams, but can look into editing code to support more/less